niftylettuce/node-sincerely/Readme.md

     // create a new order and mail the postcard sincerely.create({
-        message: 'These aren't the droids you're looking for.'
+        message: "These aren't the droids you're looking for."
       , frontPhotoId: response.id
       , profilePhotoId: response.id
       , recipients: [